Metalhead33/Far-Eastern-Culture-and-Religions-CK3/README.md

 # Far Eastern Cultures CK3

 A mod that adds far-eastern cultures and religions to CK3.
-Currently, it only adds Japanese culture and the Shinto religion, but later, others will be planned, such as the Korean culture and Muism, and a more immersive Chinese culture than the one in vanilla.
+Currently, it only adds Japanese, Korean, Vietnamese and Cantonese cultures and the Shinto religion, but later, more will be planned, such Muism *(Korean Shamanism)* and maybe some other religions.